Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 # Liam Hatakenaka Weekly Report
 ## Technology Design Foundations - Fall 2023

+### Report 4 - Week of 9/21/2023

+After a hectic week of computational design and spending way too much time staring at the Prusa, this week was a nice change of pace.
+This week was a great opportunity to slow down and play around, diving into project 2 and figuring out what the heck a Photon 2 is.
+But first, I was able to pick up my final phone stand on Monday and to my great relief, it had printed smoothly and was fully functional!
+Very nice start to the week.

 ### Report 3 - Week of 9/14/2023

 ### _Reflections_